A geometric criterion on the equality between BKK bound and intersection index: Introduction

 \section{Introduction}

-The famous Bernshtein-Kushinirenko-Khovanskii theorem~\cite{Bernshtein1975Number,Khovanskii1978Newton,Kushnirenko1976Polyedres,Kushnirenko1975Newton,Kushnirenko1976Newton} relates the root counting problem for system of polynomial equations and the theory of convex bodies.
-In particular, it shows that the generic number of isolated solutions a system of Laurent polynomial equations has in the algebraic torus $(\C^*)^n = (\C \setminus \{0\})^n$ equals the mixed volume of the Newton polytopes of the Laurent polynomials.
+The Bernshtein-Kushinirenko-Khovanskii theorem~\cite{Bernshtein1975Number,Khovanskii1978Newton,Kushnirenko1976Polyedres,Kushnirenko1975Newton,Kushnirenko1976Newton} relates the root counting problem for systems of polynomial equations and the theory of convex bodies.
+In particular, it states that the generic (and hence maximum) number of isolated solutions a system of Laurent polynomial equations has in the algebraic torus $(\C^*)^n = (\C \setminus \{0\})^n$ equals the mixed volume of their Newton polytopes.
+This is the Bernshtein-Kushnirenko-Khovanskii (BKK) bound.

 Recently, a far-reaching generalization of this theorem is developed in a series of works~\cite{KavehKhovanskii2008Convex,KavehKhovanskii2012Newton,KavehKhovanskii2010Mixed} by K. Kaveh and A. Khovanskii where the root counting question is considered for much more general spaces of rational functions.
-Given an irreducible $n$-dimensional complex algebraic variety $X$ and $n$-tuple of finite dimensional vector spaces $(L_1,\dots,L_n)$ of rational functions on $X$, for generic elements $f_i \in L_i$ for $i=1,\dots,n$, the number of common solutions a system $f_1 = \dots = f_n = 0$ has in $X$ is a constant, and it is given by the mixed volume of Newton-Okunkov boides associated with $L_1,\dots,L_n$.
-This generic root count is given the name \emph{birationally invariant intersection index}.
+Given an irreducible $n$-dimensional complex algebraic variety $X$ and $n$-tuple of finite dimensional vector spaces $(L_1,\dots,L_n)$ of rational functions on $X$, for generic elements $f_i \in L_i$ for $i=1,\dots,n$, the number of common solutions a system $f_1 = \dots = f_n = 0$ has in $X$ is closely related to the geometry of the Newton-Okunkov bodies associated with $L_1,\dots,L_n$.
+This generic root count is given the name \emph{birationally invariant intersection index} (or simply, intersection index).

-In this paper we generalized the theory of Bernshtein-Kushnirenko-Khovanskii bound (or BKK bound) toward the direction of the birationally invariant intersection index: we show that under certain conditions, the birationally invariant intersection index coincide with the BKK bound even though the space of functions are not generated by monomials, but instead are spans of Laurent polynomials.
+In this short note we establish a simple geometric criterion on the equality between the BKK bound and the more refined intersection index, even when the space of functions are not generated by monomials.

-This paper is structured as follows.
-Section~\ref{sec:prelim} review necessary concepts and notations.
-In section~\ref{sec:main} we establish the main theorem.
-An application of this theorem to the well-studied Algebraic Kuramoto equations is described in section~\ref{sec:kuramoto}, and we conclude in section~\ref{sec:conclusions}.